100-hours-a-week/3-devon-woo-community-FE/docs/data-analysis.md

 - Newsletter/email subscriptions are still mocked via `NewsletterSubscribe`’s callback; wiring this to a backend remains future work.

 ## 4. Current gaps / reuse opportunities
 - **Post detail resiliency**: `PostDetailPage` still swaps in a markdown mock if the API fails.
-Replacing this with a user-facing error (and optionally cached content) will make failures obvious.
-Recommended posts could also use the `tags` metadata now available on `PostResponse`.
+Replacing this with a user-facing error (and possibly cached content) will make failures obvious, and the `Toast` component should report the failure while cached content keeps the last successful detail available briefly.
 - **Client-side sorting/filtering**: Blog/Profile pages continue to page/filter in memory.
 Once the backend is available, forward the `search`/`sort` parameters through `getPosts` so totals and pagination are authoritative.
 - **Newsletter & OAuth**: `NewsletterSubscribe` resolves via `setTimeout`, and OAuth buttons simply redirect without state.
 Hooking these into actual endpoints (or centralized mocks) plus surfaced toasts keeps UX consistent.
 - **Publish UX polish**: PostPublishPage now consumes tag/series APIs and extended DTOs, but it still depends on `alert/confirm` and a bespoke overlay.
-Reuse `Toast`/`Modal`/`LoadingSpinner` for consistent feedback and better accessibility.
+Replace those with the shared `Toast`/`Modal`/`LoadingSpinner` components for consistent feedback and a11y.
-- **Error surfaces**: Many async flows (series creation, Cloudinary upload, recommended posts fetch) log errors but do not notify the user.
-Centralizing error reporting via the Toast system is the next logical reuse opportunity.
+- **Error surfaces**: Many async flows (series creation, Cloudinary upload, recommended posts fetch) log errors but never inform the user.
+Centralize these failures through a toast-based error helper so callers can easily notify users.

 ## 5. Next actions
-1. Replace the PostDetail markdown fallback with proper error/loading states and optionally cache the last successful response for offline use.
+1. Replace the PostDetail markdown fallback with proper error/loading states (cached when possible) and surface failures via `Toast`.
 2. Push Blog/Profile sorting, searching, and pagination down to the API once the backend endpoints are reachable.
 3. Wire newsletter/OAuth flows to real endpoints (or the mock server) and surface their results via the shared Toast component.
 4. Adopt the shared Modal/Toast/LoadingSpinner components inside Publish flows and other long-running mutations instead of `alert`/`confirm`.